zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/type-a-cannot-be-converted-to-type-b.md

 ### Fix

-- ENSURE provided value are valid for the destination type.
+- ENSURE provided value is valid for the destination type.
 - CREATE column by specifying the type to get the error before executing WriteToServer method.

 ### Example